2020 Petrinja earthquake: Austria

 The quake was felt throughout Austria.
 Like in Hungary, limited damage was also observed, mostly in the form of cracks on walls and plaster.
 In Austria, the quake was felt with a maximum intensity of IV (Largely observed) to V (Strong) on the European macroseismic scale.

+Italy

+Like with other countries, damage in Italy was limited, but in Trieste, near the border with Slovenia and Croatia, some buildings cracked.

 Casualties

+A total of 26 people were injured, with six having serious injuries.
+Initial reports showed many buildings destroyed in Petrinja.

 A 13-year-old girl died and at least 20 others were injured in Petrinja.
-The town's mayor was quoted stating that half of the town was destroyed.
+The town's mayor, Darinko Dumbović, was quoted stating that half of the town was destroyed.
 A 20-year-old man and his father were killed when their house collapsed in Majske Poljane near Glina.
 Three other people were later found dead in the same village.
 Majske Poljane was the hardest hit of all the settlements affected by the earthquake.
 One person was later found dead in Žažina after the local church collapsed.

 On 3 January 2021, a volunteer rescue worker fell to his death from a building while he was repairing damage from the earthquake.
 Another worker died on 20 January, after a wall collapsed onto him while he was repairing a house in Sisak.